 Almost all marriages will involve a division of property.
 This often leads clients to ask, how can they make sure that they get all of the property that they are entitled to in the divorce?
-This article explains how that happens in a Texas divorce.
+This article explains how we make sure clients get all of the property they deserve in a Texas divorce.

 Only Community Property Is Divisible

 Texas is a community property state and there is a presumption that all property the spouses own is community property.
-Separate property would be any property that a spouse owned prior to marriage, received as a gift, or acquired through an inheritance.
+Separate property is any property that a spouse owned prior to marriage, received as a gift, or acquired through an inheritance.

 Only community property is divisible in divorce.
 This means that a court cannot award any part of a spouse’s separate property to the other spouse as part of a final decree of divorce.

 Just and Right Legal Standard